 Now a familiar figure at the RHS Chelsea Flower Show, Ruth has received Gold, Silver-Gilt and Silver medals for her gardens and has twice been granted the ‘Best Fresh Garden’ Award.
-She returns to the show in 2022 with her first show garden for the heritage brand Morris & Co. which earned a Gold medal.
+2022 saw her first main avenue Show Garden for the heritage brand Morris & Co. which earned a Gold medal.

 Ruth is passionate about the work of the Royal Horticultural Society (RHS) and is an active supporter of the charity.
 She has been an RHS Trustee since 2019 and has sat no several RHS boards since 2014.
 She is also a pre-registered member of the Society of Garden Designers.